"If you build it, they will come."

 And then there were the films.
 Our plan from the beginning was to have each film programmed by a different individual or organization, with the only instruction that each film should at least vaguely speak to the idea of "community."
 By far our biggest score was the generosity and support from the two people that inspired Picturefest in the first place: Tilda Swinton and Mark Cousins, who agreed to program our opening night film by selecting one of my favourite films that screened on "A Pilgrimage," Jacques Tati's hilarious, charming and perfectly appropriate, "M. Hulot's Holiday" (Picton is sort of more quaint 2010s rural Canadian version of the film's French beach resort setting).
 Swinton even offered some kind words to be read before the film.
 We paired it with Matt Hulse's short documentary of "A Pilgrimage" itself, in hopes that we would set the tone to start re-creating a little "Pilgrimage" magic.

+But the second we arrived at Small Pond Arts, things just started falling into place.
+We set up our tents, put up some port-a-potties, organized boxes of movies and t-shirts and equipment, and helped Small Pond owners Krista and Milé mow out as much parking space as we could muster.
+One by one, our seven workshop participants Derek, Oliver, Maddy, Jemima, Syd, Claire and Christian showed up at the camp, each of them with the same excited-meets-frightened faces Jen and I had.
+Along with our workshop mentors Pat and Stephen, the eleven of us had what was probably the most memorable of all 5 nights we camped at Small Pond.
 Sitting around the campfire, we all became fast friends over a circa-1979 board game version of Family Feud, and our conversations carried far into the night.
 I looked at Jen as we headed back to what would eventually become warmly known as "tent city" (by Saturday night, over 50 tents would be set up there) and smiled.
 All my doubts were gone, this was going to be amazing.

 Over the next 100 or so hours, it was pretty much consistently that.
 Though there were definitely a few bumps in the road.
 We couldn't afford technicians, so last minute technical difficulties were our worst fear, and that was definitely realized once or twice along the way.
 Once we had to black all the windows in the town hall because it was too bright to see the screen.
 One family showed up for the screening of "Hulot's Holiday" and said to my brother - who was running the box office - "four for 'Super 8' please."
 Our explanation that "Super 8" was not showing that night, but that they could instead witness a black and white 1950s comedy from France did not go over well.

+But overall it was the most smooth operation we ever could have hoped for.
+Many of the films were shockingly well-attended, with the Q&A for "You Are Here" having nearly 100 people asking director Cockburn what he later acknowledged to be "some of the most intelligent responses to the film" he'd ever come across, and nearly 200 people sitting in a bug-infested field for 2 hours to witness "The National Parks Project" over beer and hot dogs.
+Locals beamed with pride when we heard that only 17 people had shown up for "X-Men: First Class" at the commercial cinema 10 minutes down the road.
 Stephen, Pat and the seven "kids" (as we'd call them, despite the fact that they were the most mature and clever batch of 16-22 year olds you'll ever meet) started writing the short film Thursday morning, and despite having to stay up until 4am the last night editing it in a barn, it was ready for showtime Sunday afternoon.

 By the time that showtime came around, my emotional exhaustion got the best of me, despite a feeling of pride I'd never quite experienced.
 I probably slept a combined 8 hours the entire 5 days, unable to resist the all night merriment where an essential "this is your life" of people roaming around the campground, most of them joining in for mass sing-a-longs of Weezer's "El Scorcho" or spending hours debating the films of Stanley Kubrick or Terrence Malick.
 So when Jen and I took the stage to introduce the film the "kids" had made, the 20 minute speech I prepared couldn't find itself.